cranjesh/images-test/TheSoldiersLegacyThorough.md

 “I read them at night sometimes,” she murmured.
 “Not for answers—just to remember his words before things changed.”

 She hesitated.
-“Edward never said it outright, but he knew.
+“Edward never declared it outright, but he knew.
 Cartwright’s attentions were persistent once, though I never encouraged them.
 Edward was not a jealous man, but he distrusted easily.
 I wonder now if his suspicions ran deeper than I realized.”

 Her fingers tightened slightly around the letter.
 “His last letters were different.
 Shorter.
 Cautious.
 As if he feared he was writing for more than my eyes.”